ossf/community/wg-securing-software-repos/README.md

 # wg-securing-software-repos

+OpenSSF Working Group on Securing Software Repositories

 This is a top level group

-# wg-securing-software-repos

-OpenSSF Working Group on Securing Software Repositories

 ## Motivation